SmartCambridge/tfc_web/tfc_web/smartpanel/static/smartpanel/widgets/rss_reader/README.md

 * `text` - the intended heading for the widget, e.g. "CL News".

-* `style` - CSS attributes for this main title, e.g. "font-weight: bold, color: green"
+* `style` - CSS attributes for this main title, e.g. "font-weight: bold; color: green"

 #### `url`